hansemannn/titanium-freshchat/README.md

 # Titanium Freshchat SDK

-Use the native Freshchat SDK (iOS / Android) in Titanium
+Use the native Freshchat SDK (iOS / Android) in Titanium.
+All APIs are 100 % cross-platform! 🤘

 ## Setup